What is a False Claims Act Whistleblower?

 Get Help From Qualified NJ False Claims Act Attorneys

-At the law office of McOmber McOmber & Luber, P.C., our false claims attorneys in New Jersey are available to help you navigate a qui tam action if you have evidence of another defrauding the government.
+At the law office of McOmber McOmber & Luber, P.C., our false claims attorneys in New Jersey are available to help you navigate a prevailing wage or qui tam action if you have evidence of another defrauding the government.
 Please contact our lawyers today for a free consultation to discuss the best course of action for your False Claims Act case.